University of Oregon

 BI 457/557 DEEP-SEA BIOLOGY (5 quarter credits)

 This course is an overview of the organisms, habitats and ecological processes occurring in deep-water systems on the continental shelf and slope, submarine canyons, seamounts, abyssal plains, methane seeps, hydrothermal vents and hadal trenches.
 Laboratory activities and field trips will strongly supplement lecture material and assigned reading; field work and projects will involve the collection and analysis of offshore trawl, dredge, core, ROV and camera sled data.
 Meets 8:00 a.m. – 5:00 p.m.
 Monday, Wednesday and Friday for the first four weeks of summer term, June 26-July 21.
-Early release at 3:30pm for Wednesday seminar.
 Instructor: Craig Young

 2 Week Courses